TheWidlarzGroup/react-native-video/docs/pages/index.md

 ## About
 `react-native-video` is a React Native library that provides a Video component that renders media content such as videos and streams

-## Alpha Information
+## Beta Information
-> ⚠️ **Version 6 Alpha**: The following documentation may refer to features only available through the v6.0.0 alpha releases, [please see version 5.2.x](https://github.com/react-native-video/react-native-video/blob/v5.2.0/README.md) for the current documentation!
+> ⚠️ **Version 6 Beta**: The following documentation may refer to features only available through the v6.0.0 alpha releases, [please see version 5.2.x](https://github.com/react-native-video/react-native-video/blob/v5.2.0/README.md) for the current documentation!

 Version 6.x recommends react-native >= 0.68.2.